-In 2000, Barbara Unmüßig co-founded the German Institute for Human Rights (Deutsches Institut für Menschenrechte, DIMR), a human rights organization, and has been on its Board of Trustees since 2001.
-In 2009 she became deputy chairperson of the Board of Trustees.
+In 2000, Barbara Unmüßig co-founded the German Institute for Human Rights (Deutsches Institut für Menschenrechte, DIMR), a human rights organization, and has been a member of its Board of Directors since 2001.
+In 2009 she became Vice President of the Board of Directors.

-From early on, Barbara Unmüßig has been involved in establishing the Heinrich-Böll-Stiftung.
-From 1996 to 2001, she chaired its Supervisory Board.
-In May 2002, Barbara Unmüßig was elected president and since then she manages the Heinrich-Böll-Stiftung jointly with Ralf Fücks.
-Here, Barbara is responsible for its international work in Latin America, Africa, Asia, the Middle East and for North Africa.
-The emphases of the foundation, e.g. globalization, human and women’s rights, international climate resource and agrarian policy and democracy support are at the core of her work and engagement.
+From the very beginning, Barbara Unmüßig has been involved in the establishment of the Heinrich-Böll-Stiftung.
+From 1996 to 2001, he chaired its Supervisory Board.
+In May 2002, Barbara Unmüßig was elected president from Heinrich-Böll-Stiftung together with Ralf Fücks, position he held until the 2022.
+Here, Barbara was responsible for her international work in Latin America, Africa, Asia, the Middle East and North Africa.
+The base emphases, p. globalization, human and women's rights, international climate resources, and agrarian policy and support for democracy are at the core of her work and engagement.

-Barbara is within the board lead for the common task of gender democracy and for the Gunda Werner Institute for Feminism and Gender Democracy.
+Barbara is on the board of directors of the Gender Democracy Common Task and the Gunda Werner Institute for Feminism and Gender Democracy.

-Since 2009, she has been a juror for the Helene-Weber-Preis, an award for young female municipal politicians initiated by the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+Since 2009, she has been a member of the jury for the Helene-Weber-Preis, an award for young municipal women politicians initiated by the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

-She is the jury chairman of the Anne-Klein-Frauenpreis, which the Heinrich-Böll-Stiftung awards annually since 2012.
-With this women’s prize the-Heinrich-Böll-Stiftung supports women that are characterized by outstanding commitment, courage and moral courage for the achievement of gender democracy, rights and self-determination of lesbian, gay, trans and intersex people.
+She is the president of the jury of the Anne-Klein-Frauenpreis, which the Heinrich-Böll-Stiftung has been awarding annually since 2012.
+With this award for women, the Heinrich-Böll-Stiftung supports women who are characterized by commitment, courage and bravery. exceptional morality for the achievement of gender democracy, rights and self-determination for lesbian, gay, trans and intersex people.

-Since 2013 Barbara Unmüßig is member of the Board of Trustees of Forum for Sustainable Development, a magazine that is committed to shaping a sustainable future.
+Since 2013, Barbara Unmüßig has been a member of the board of directors of the Forum for Sustainable Development, a magazine committed to shaping a sustainable future.

-Barbara Unmüßig actively and regularly contributes to the debate concerning strategy and program of the German Green party Bündnis 90/Die Grünen in fields such as for example on issues of global justice, environmental and climate policy, gender policy and development policy.
+Barbara Unmüßig actively and regularly contributes to the strategy and program debate of the German Green Party Bündnis 90/Die Grünen in fields such as global justice issues, environmental and climate policy, gender policy and development policy.

 Barbara has published numerous contributions to periodicals and books.